Stay informed Subscribe to our Blog

 HDD-backed volumes are designed for large sequential workloads where throughput is much more important (and the performance is measured with MiB/s).
 Each category has two subsets.

-1. General Purpose SSD (gp2) is balanced for price and performance, and is recommended for most use cases.
-General purpose SSD is a good choice for boot volumes, applications in development and testing environments, and even for low latency production apps that don’t require high IOPS.
+Balanced for price and performance and recommended for most use cases, general purpose SSD is a good choice for boot volumes, applications in development and testing environments, and even for low latency production apps that don’t require high IOPS.
 Baseline performance is directly correlated with volume size, since customers receive three IOPS per GB of volume size.

 Volumes also have I/O “credits” which represent the available bandwidth that the volume can use to burst up to a higher IOPS value over a certain period of time.
 Credits are accumulated over time (the larger the initial volume, the more credits it will earn over time) up to a maximum of 3,000 IOPS, that can be saved for whenever the Amazon EBS volumes may need it.
 When a credit is depleted, the Amazon EBS volume goes back to its initial baseline performance rate.
 Sizes of gp2 volumes can vary from 1 GiB to 16 TiB, while maximum throughput is capped at 160 MiB/s.